wgerlach/OpenStackMaster/README.md

 > username=ubuntu<br>

 <br>
 Options provided at command line have higher priority of course.
 Note that your private key file should have the same name as the key_name in Openstack and should be located in your ~/.ssh directory.
-In this example it would be ~/.ssh/xyz.pem .
+In this example it would be ~/.ssh/xyz or ~/.ssh/xyz.pem .

 Test configuration, e.g. with vmAWE.pl:<br>
 > vmAWE.pl --info